Medicine in Contemporary Society Selectives

 MCS Selectives give students an opportunity to expand their knowledge of ethical, social, cultural, and humanistic issues in medicine in a manner reflective of their own career choices and particular interests.
 MCS focuses on mastery of knowledge and attitudes related especially to the following core competencies: professionalism and ethics, communication, self-awareness, social context of medical care, and health care systems.

-Index of Selectives for 2017
+Index of Selectives for Class of 2027

 - Becoming a Better MD Through Poetry - Astonished Harvest